-Although our program is ABA and AALS accredited, be sure to check with your dean’s office to verify that credits you earn will count toward your degree.
+Although our program is ABA accredited, be sure to check with your dean’s office to verify that credits you earn will count toward your degree.
 Also verify that you will receive credit for courses if the subject matter is similar to courses you have already taken or may take at your home school or in another external program.

 We reserve the right to omit, substitute, or reschedule courses.
 Registrants will be notified promptly of any changes made.